Qcent/JoystickOverTCP-IP/README.md

 # JoystickOverTCP-IP
-A Client/Server application for transmitting joystick controlls over any network Add net play to any 2 player game or console emulator when used inconjunction with video stream / screenshare.
+A Client/Server application for transmitting joystick controlls over any network.
+Add net play to any 2 player game or console emulator when used inconjunction with video stream / screenshare.

 # Notes